jackhenry02/jackhenry02/README.md

 <!--
 ![Profile Banner](https://your-image-url.com/banner.png)

+### Projects
+Here are some of my notable projects:
+- [Project 1](https://github.com/jackhenry02/project1): A brief description of Project 1.
+- [Project 2](https://github.com/jackhenry02/project2): A brief description of Project 2.
+- [Project 3](https://github.com/jackhenry02/project3): A brief description of Project 3.

 **jackhenry02/jackhenry02** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.